prysmaticlabs/documentation/docs/install/lin/activating-a-validator.md

 The process of syncronising may take a while; the incoming block per second capacity is dependent upon the connection strength, network congestion and overall peer count.

 ## Step 4b: Starting up the validator client

-> **NOTICE:** The beacon-chain node you are using should be **completely synced** before submitting your deposit.
-You may **incur minor inactivity balance penalties** if the validator is unable to perform its duties by the time the deposit is processed and activated by the ETH2 network.

 Open a second terminal window.
 Depending on your platform, issue the appropriate command from the examples below to start the validator.